 Mahurangi offers three back country camping experiences:

-Te Muri and Mita Bay campsites are walk in or boat access only and are great spots for swimming, water sports, walking and exploring.
+Te Muri and Mita Bay campsites are walk-in, or boat access, only.
+They are great spots for swimming, water sports, walking and exploring.

 Lagoon Bay campsite is boat access only.

 This small scenic park is located at the end of the Kawakawa Bay Coast Road.